The Future City Experience

 Teams will be recognized for outstanding performance and innovation with successful submissions receiving a stamp of approval from an engineer.
 Select teams may also receive special media attention and recognition for their engineering achievements.

-- Student teams will need to submit a recorded presentation of their future city model by April 25th one week prior to the Future City Experience Showcase event taking place on May 5, 2021.
+- Student teams will need to submit a recorded presentation of their future city model prior to the Future City Experience Showcase event taking place in May 2022.
 Student teams will then be invited to attend the live virtual event and listen to a special keynote speaker.

 For more information